 The majority of data in the first edition of the atlas related to 1986 and the years immediately following the 1986 Australian Bureau of Statistics (ABS) Census of Population and Housing.
 With the release of the 1996 Census it was considered appropriate to produce a second edition, to update as much of the original material as possible.
-In doing so, the opportunity has been taken to examine the contents of the first edition in the light of developments in the availability of data, and, to look at opportunities to include data that were not available at the time.
+In doing so, the opportunity has been taken to examine the contents of the first edition in the light of developments in the availability of data.